-- confirming our understanding of management's going concern assessment process and obtaining management's assessment which covers 12 months from the date of approval of the financial statements; - challenging the assumptions used in management's forecast and determining that the models are appropriate to enable management to make an assessment on the going concern of the Company; - assessing the accuracy of management's forecast by testing the inputs and the clerical accuracy; - evaluating the liquidity and solvency position of the Company by reviewing base case liquidity and solvency projections that incorporate an estimated view of the impacts of COVID-19; - with support from actuarial team, obtaining and reviewing the latest Board approved ORSA, assessing whether the stress testing included in the ORSA was reasonable and considering the solvency position under each stress scenario; - evaluating management's forecast analysis to understand how severe the downside scenarios would have to be to result in the elimination of solvency headroom and concluded the likelihood of such severe downside scenarios to be remote; - assessing the plausibility of available management actions to mitigate the impact of the key risks by comparing them to our understanding of the Company; - performing enquiries of management and those charged with governance to identify risks or events that may impact the Company's ability to continue as a going concern.
-We also reviewed management's assessment as approved by the Board, minutes of meetings of the Board and its committees, and made enquiries as to the impact of COVID-19 on the business; and - assessing the appropriateness of the going concern disclosures by comparing the consistency with management's assessment and for compliance with the relevant reporting requirements.
+- Confirming our understanding of management's going concern assessment process and obtaining management's assessment which covers 12 months from the date of approval of the Solvency and Financial Condition Report - Assessing the accuracy of management's forecast by testing the inputs and the clerical accuracy - Assessing whether the solvency projections included in the going concern assessment appropriately reflect the expected impact of the Asset Purchase Agreements entered into by Aetna International Group with Allianz as described in page 25 - With the assistance of our actuarial team, performing a sensitivity analysis of the solvency projections with more conservative assumptions - Obtaining a copy of the letter of support from the Company's parent entity which covers 12 months from the date of approval of the Solvency Financial Condition Report and assessing that the Company's parent entity had the ability to provide the support if necessary - Performing enquiries of management and those charged with governance to identify risks or events that may impact the Company's ability to continue as a going concern.
+We also reviewed management's assessment as approved by the board and its committees, and made enquiries as to the impact of COVID-19 on the business; and - Assessing the appropriateness of the going concern disclosure by comparing the consistency with management's assessment and for compliance with the relevant reporting requirements

-Based on the work we have performed, we have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the Company's ability to continue as a going concern for a period of 12 months from when the relevant elements of the Group Solvency and Financial Condition Report are authorised for issue.
+Based on the work we have performed, we have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the Company's ability to continue as a going concern for a period of 12 months from when the relevant elements of the Solvency and Financial Condition Report are authorised for issue.